ncphillips/makersasylum.com/memberships.md

     We believe through sharing we can help foster a community which understands the value that a maker space like ours strives to create in the society.
 If you have the discipline and the right kind of motivation we would be happy to wave-off the membership-plan for you.
 What's the catch?
 Contribute approximately 10 hours of your time each month to Maker's Asylum in one of the following ways:

     1. Share your skills by taking up a workshop
-    2. Work on one of the on-going projects at the Maker's Asylum
+    2. Work on one of the on-going projects at the Asylum or on-site
-    3. Help build awareness about the Maker Movement within your community
+    3. Help build awareness about the maker movement within your community
-    4. Host / curate a meet-up around a larger topic
+    4. Host/curate a meet-up around a larger topic
-    5. Moderate our community online on Discuss and Facebook
+    5. Moderate our community on Discuss and Facebook

     Benefits: